Alma Rubens: Career

 By 1921, Rubens had developed an addiction to heroin after she was prescribed morphine by a doctor for a physical ailment.
 Due to her drug use and difficult behavior on set, William Randolph Hearst removed her from a film she was set to star in but kept her on the payroll for the next two years.
 There were rumors that Hearst continued to pay her a salary because the two were involved romantically.
 Hearst denied this rumor, claiming he continued to pay Rubens because he had invested a substantial amount of money promoting her as the studio's leading lady and that good lead actresses were difficult to find.
 Rubens returned to the screen in 1922 with roles in Find the Woman and The Valley of Silent Men.
 Her final film for Cosmopolitan Productions was the historical drama Under the Red Robe in 1923.
-Hearst released Ruben from her contract the same year.
+Hearst released Rubens from her contract the same year.

 In 1924, she starred in The Price She Paid for Columbia Pictures Corporation and had a supporting role in the Associated First National production Cytherea.
 From 1925 to 1926, she worked for Fox Film Corporation.
 While at Fox, she starred in the hit melodrama East Lynne (1925) opposite Edmund Lowe and Lou Tellegen.
 She also had roles in The Gilded Butterfly with Bert Lytell and Siberia (both 1926), the latter of which re-teamed Rubens with Edmund Lowe and Lou Tellegen.
 Her final film for Fox was 1927's Heart of Salome, after which she decided to work freelance.